The tissue viability team offers treatment for complex wound management:

 • Pressure ulcers can occur within a matter of hours for those at risk

-• Regular top to toe skin inspections are needed to help prevent pressure ulcers occurring.
+• A regular top to toe skin inspection is needed to help prevent pressure ulcers occurring.
 Look out for reddening that does not subside over bony areas.

 • Use the blanching / non-blanching technique to test for early pressure damage (see signs to watch out for below to demonstrate this simple technique)